aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ## Read/Write Splitting Plugin

-The Read/Write Splitting Plugin adds functionality to switch between writer and reader instances by setting context values in `QueryContext`, `ExecContext` calls.
+The Read/Write Splitting Plugin adds functionality to switch between writer and reader instances by setting context values in `QueryContext`, `ExecContext`, or `QueryRowContext` calls.
 By setting the context value `awsctx.SetReadOnly` to `true`, the plugin will establish a connection to a reader instance and direct the query to this instance.
 The plugin will switch between writer and reader connections based on the context value.

 ### Loading the Read/Write Splitting Plugin